alxdwa/portfolio-mar-19/README.md

 ## Description ##

 This README documents the development of my personal and professional portfolio, including details on its design, planning and execution.

 ### Purpose & Target Audience ###

-The use of this portfolio is to showcase my skills, attributes and personality in an effective and compelling way, primarily to attract people who might want to work with me (prospective internship providers, prospective employers and people who want to collaborate on projects).
-The portfolio should appeal - and be accessible - to a wide audience spanning all demographics.
-As I am more interested in XXXX, I want it to have a youthful and creative feel, that is still clean, very user-friendly and professional.
+Through this portfolio, I want to showcase my skills, attributes and personality in an effective, compelling and genuine way.
+This portfolio should and will be an important tool in networking, developing my personal brand and increasing my online presence.
+Its purpose is also to attract prospective internship providers, prospective employers and prospective collaborators.
+As such, it should be targeted to a wide audience spanning all demographics, and appeal to (and be accessible by) anyone irrespective of age, gender, ability, sexual orientation, race or religion.

 ### Functionality & Features ###

-This portfolio is structured as a single-page website with 4 sections: a landing page, portfolio, about/bio and contact details.
-A navigation bar allows the user to move smoothly between sections on the website.
+This portfolio is structured as a single-page website with 4 sections: a landing page, a page showcasing my work (portfolio), a page with details about myself (about/bio) and ways for people to get in touch with me (contact details).
+A navigation bar allows the user to move smoothly between sections on the website, but the user can also scroll between sections if preferred.

 ### Screenshots ###